CALL FOR ARTICLE PROPOSALS

-If selected, we will invite you to write and submit a 2,000–word article for peer review.
-Your initial draft will be due to the guest editors by May 1, 2018, and the final version will be due for peer review by July 1, 2018.
-All articles will undergo the standard double-blind peer review process, meaning authors will not know who reviewed their work and reviewers will not know who wrote the article.
+If your article proposal is accepted and you agree to contribute, a draft of your 4,500-word article will be due on or before Monday, February 3, 2020 with the final version due for submission for peer review on Friday, April 3, 2020.
+All articles will undergo the standard double-blind peer review process, meaning you will not know who reviewed your work and reviewers will not know who wrote the article.
 Reviewers recommend publication, revision, or rejection of an article.

-Feel free to contact the guest editors at JMuseEd @ gmail.com with questions.
+Feel free to contact the JME editors at JMuseEd @ gmail.com with questions.

 STANDARD SUBMISSION PROCESS